Boundary topological orders of (4+1)d fermionic $\mathbb{Z}_{2N}^{\mathrm{F}}$ SPT states: Conclusion and discussions

-In general, topological boundary states for FSPT phases with Majorana chain decorations are not well-understood.
-In \spd{2}, the only known case is the semion-fermion theory, which carries $\nu=2$ anomaly (Majorana chain decoration) of the \spd{3} topological superconductor.
+In general, topologically ordered boundary states for FSPT phases with Majorana chain decorations are not well-understood.
+In \spd{2}, the only known case is the semion-fermion theory, which carries $\nu=2$ anomaly (Majorana chain decoration) of the \spd{3} topological superconductor with time-reversal symmetry.
 However, for Majorana FSPTs in \spd{3} protected by unitary finite-group symmetry, no explicit examples of topological boundary states are known.
-These questions are special cases under a broader question of characterizing 't Hooft anomalies in topological orders enriched by global symmetries.
-Namely, given a TQFT and how symmetry acts in the theory, how can we compute the 't Hooft anomaly associated with the symmetry using the given data.
+These questions are special cases of a broader problem of characterizing 't Hooft anomalies of topological orders enriched by global symmetries.
+Namely, given a TQFT and how symmetry acts in the theory, how can we compute the 't Hooft anomaly associated with the symmetry using the given data?
 While this problem has been extensively studied in \spd{2} (see e.g. \cite{RelativeAnomaly, Tata_2022, BulmashPRB2022b}), the \spd{3} case has been much less explored, which may be a fruitful avenue for future research.

 It will also be interesting to explore the connections between the ``TQFT gappability" and the realizability of the symmetry action by a locality-preserving unitary in lattice models.
 In particular, \sRef{FidkowskiXu} recently showed that if $\nu$ is not a multiple of $2N$, then the symmetry action cannot be implemented by a shallow-depth circuit.
 For $\nu=2N$ the corresponding FSPT state has complex fermion decorations and can be described by group super-cohomology models.
-Explicit finite-depth symmetric disentanglers have been constructed in \sRef{Ellison3DFSPT}.
+Explicit finite-depth symmetric disentanglers have been constructed in \sRef{Ellison3DFSPT}. \\